tanjazlender/MicrobiomePrime/README.md

 - a **software for generation of taxonomic units** (OTUs or ZOTUs) **or amplicon sequence variants** (ASVs).
 For this you can use [Usearch](https://www.drive5.com/usearch/) or other similar software such as [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/) and [Mothur](https://mothur.org/).
 We recommend to use Usearch because the outputs of this program are correctly formatted for our analysis.

 ## Inputs
 To begin, you need to generate operational taxonomic units or amplicon sequence variants.
-Suitable options include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).
+Suitable software options include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

+For the analysis itself, you will need the following four files:
+Metadata file
+OTU or ASV table
+Taxonomy file
+FASTA file

+The specific structure and format of each file are detailed below.

 OTU or ASV table with relative abundance values.
-Samples must be in rows and OTUs in columns.
+Samples must be in rows and OTUs/ASVs in columns.
 The sum of each row should be 1. metadata.tsv
 Sample | Source
 --- | ---